Great to have you here, Rushland Boy, the fastest three hours in media.

 The government isn't doing enough to destroy fossil fuels.

-And their minds have been warped and poisoned with this.
+These are 30-year-old people, and their minds have been warped and poisoned with this.

-And that's really the foundation of all this stuff that is dangerous, not the individual beliefs that they have been hooked into uh agreeing with.
+And that's really the foundation of all this stuff that is dangerous, not the individual beliefs that they have been hooked into agreeing with.

 All right, when we get back.